OpenISDM/BeDIPS_Network/README.md

 ## Setup Zigbee
 Config now can be upload by program, but still something need to set up before start using Zigbee. <br />
 It is essential for Connection and Configure through Serial Port. <br />
+In this project, we use `ZIGBEE TH Reg` as our main Function.
+The following config is for it.

 1. Open XCTU (Download Link: https://www.digi.com/products/xbee-rf-solutions/xctu-software/xctu)<br />
 2. Add the radio you decide to setup<br />